 Cytoreductive Surgery (CRS) and Hyperthermic Intra-peritoneal Chemotherapy (HIPEC)

-This is a kind of supra-major surgery for certain cancers of colon, rectum, appendix, ovary, mesothelioma and pseudomyxoma peritonei.
-These cancers can spread inside the abdominal cavity, leading to tumour deposits on the peritoneum, the inner lining of the abdomen and on the other organs and tissues, known as peritoneal metastases.
+This is a supra-major surgery indicated for certain cancers of the colon, rectum, appendix, ovary, mesothelioma, and pseudomyxoma peritonei.
+These cancers can spread inside the abdominal cavity, leading to tumor deposits on the peritoneum, the inner lining of the abdomen, and other organs and tissues, known as peritoneal metastases.

 Traditional chemotherapy is given through the intravenous route to reach the cancer targets.
-Unfortunately, the disease in peritoneal carcinomatosis often has poor or limited blood supply; therefore, it is more difficult for intravenous chemotherapy to reach these tumors to kill them.
-HIPEC allows direct contact between the chemotherapy drugs and microscopic cells that remain in the peritoneal cavity.
+Unfortunately, the disease in peritoneal carcinomatosis often has a poor or limited blood supply; therefore, it is more difficult for intravenous chemotherapy to reach these tumors and kill them.
+HIPEC allows direct contact between the chemotherapy drugs and the microscopic cells that remain in the peritoneal cavity.

-Though long deemed an experimental procedure, CRS and HIPEC is now a firmly established treatment for patients with the aforementioned cancers.
-With this procedure, long-term disease control can be achieved, with five year survival rates of at least 45–50%.
+Though long deemed experimental procedures, CRS and HIPEC are now firmly established treatments for patients with the aforementioned cancers.
+With this procedure, long-term disease control can be achieved, with five year survival rates of at least 45–50% in selected Patients